Alerts & Reports

 Networks

-There are a couple ways to find your network information:
+There are two ways to find the network information for your Shop Floor LAN:

-• From either the Customer Portal under the Remote Service tab (requires active Remote Service product), or from the Remote Service Platform:
+• From either the Customer Portal under the Remote Service tab (requires active Remote Service product), or from the SERVICE application:

 1. Go to the Machines tab, and search for the machine or network you’re looking for.